BuildID (aka. BID), is an essential part of cheat. Each game version has its own build ID and a update would change that.

-), is an essential part of cheat.
-Each game version has its own build ID and a update would change that.
 There used to be PC tools like NSC_BUILDER (NSCB) to read buildID without switch hardware.
-But those are obsolete now and usually you have to use homebrew apps like EdiZon-SE or overlay to check that.
+But those are obsolete now and usually you have to use homebrews/overlays like EdiZon-SE to check that.

 ImHex Preview

 If you wanna try it out yourself, an ideal test title is Fire Emblem: Shadow Dragon and the Blade of Light included in the FC/NES library offered by Nintendo Switch Online.
 It’s less than 20 MB and has no update/DLC.
-I would not go into detail about resource unpacking et al since that’s not the point of this post.
-But I can offer a hint: required main

-Game info FYI, focus on BID
+Game info FYI, focus on BID:

 - Fire Emblem: Shadow Dragon and the Blade of Light